-We’re delighted to say that we’ve been open, and welcoming guests, since the government gave all B&Bs the green light to reopen on July the 4th.
-It’s great to see lots of new faces, as well as many of our regular guests, enjoying all that we, and Dunster, have to offer.
+It’s great to see lots of new faces, as well as many regular guests, enjoying all that I, and Dunster, have to offer.

-For those about to book, be assured you’ll still experience the same warm, homely welcome and stay in our lovely cottage, but we’ve had to make a few changes to reduce any risks to both you and ourselves, and to make sure your stay is a safe one too – we’re confident you’ll understand and appreciate why these changes have had to happen.
+For those about to book, be assured you’ll still experience the same warm, homely welcome and stay in my lovely cottage, but there have been a few changes to reduce any risks to both you and myself, and to make sure your stay is a safe one too – I am confident you’ll understand and appreciate why these changes have had to happen.

 • Hand sanitiser is available in all bedrooms and communal areas

-• We have removed the guest information pack from each bedroom, but we will email it to you when you book
+• I have removed the guest information pack from each bedroom, but will email it to you when you book

-• We will carry out a thorough deep clean on each guest room when it is vacated, and will leave that room free for as long as possible between guest stays
+• I will carry out a thorough deep clean on each guest room when it is vacated, and will leave that room free for as long as possible between guest stays

 • Communal areas and common touchpoints will be thoroughly cleaned

 • The daily room service is suspended.
 However, any cleaning requirements will be agreed at check in

 • The breakfast buffet items such as fresh fruit, cereal, yoghurts, fruit juice etc. have been removed, but you can pre order them the night before.
 I will be replacing this with table service only